 A disadvantage is that they are not so easy to label unless they have an actual slot in front for a label.
 It’s almost impossible to stick a label on the fabric!

-That said, these storage boxes have a transparent plastic film on the size that makes it very easy to see what’s inside, including a label.
+That said, look for storage boxes that have a transparent plastic film on the size that makes it very easy to see what’s inside, including a label.

 ✅Available in different sizes

 ✅Can be easy to label

 Oh do I love cardboard boxes for storing baby clothes!
 I know carboard boxes are probably not the best idea, particularly if you really want to store clothes long term, or if you are going to leave them somewhere where it’s easy for them to get wet or dirty (or for bugs to get in).